Glossary

 B

 Qualifies the ambition to contribute to the mitigation of climate change at a level consistent with the objectives of the 2015 Paris Agreement, or with future global political agreements likely to replace the Paris Agreement in the years to come.
-A decarbonisation strategy, for example, is low carbon (or “aligned with the low-carbon pathway”) if the strategy's objectives, which include carbon performance targets, are commensurate with that level of ambition.
+A decarbonisation strategy, for example, is low carbon (or "aligned with a low-carbon pathway") if the strategy's objectives, which include carbon performance targets, are commensurate with this level of ambition.

-(Source ACT Step by Step)
+(Source: ACT Step by Step)

 C